pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

     gcloud container clusters create tidb --machine-type n1-standard-4 --num-nodes=1
     ```

     * The command above creates a regional cluster.
-In the regional cluster, the node will create three zones in the region to ensure high availability.
-    * The `--num-nodes=1` option indicates that one node is created in each zone, so there are three nodes in total.
+    * The `--num-nodes=1` option indicates that one node is created in each zone.
+So if there are three zones in the region, there are three nodes in total, which ensures high availability.
     * It is recommended to use regional clusters in production environments.
 For other types of clusters, refer to [Types of GKE clusters](https://cloud.google.com/kubernetes-engine/docs/concepts/types-of-clusters).
     * The command above creates a cluster in the default network.
 If you want to specify a network, use the `--network/subnet` option.
 For more information, refer to [Creating a regional cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-regional-cluster).